-Juicy, tender beef is tossed with THE BEST Thai Peanut Sauce & rice noodles in this deliciously easy, gluten free Thai Beef Noodle Bowl!
-After the beef soaks in a tenderizing marinade for 30 minutes, it only takes 15 minutes to toss this recipe together!
+Juicy, tender beef is tossed with THE BEST Thai Peanut Sauce and rice noodles in this deliciously easy, gluten free Thai Beef Noodle Bowl!
+After the beef soaks in a tenderizing marinade for 30 minutes, it only takes 15 minutes to toss this recipe together.

 Quick, simple and so flavorful, this dish is guaranteed to be a new go-to weeknight favorite!